-We rely heavily upon third party manufacturers to manufacture significant portions of our products and product candidates.
+We rely heavily upon third-party manufacturers to manufacture significant portions of our products and product candidates.
 Our own manufacturing capacity is limited and we are capable of producing only a limited quantity of bulk Rituxan and other product candidates.
-Our manufacturing experience to date has been limited to the production of preclinical and clinical quantities of product candidates and to approximately two years of commercial production of bulk Rituxan.
-We have no fill/finish experience or capacity and we do not have experience in the field of chemical manufacturing for small molecule drugs and therefore, we rely entirely upon third parties for the manufacture of these drugs.
+Our manufacturing experience to date has been limited to the production of preclinical and clinical quantities of product candidates and to approximately three years of commercial production of bulk Rituxan.
+We have no fill/finish experience or capacity and we do not have experience in the field of chelates or radioisotopes and therefore, we rely entirely upon third parties for the manufacture of these products and components.
 Consequently, we cannot ensure that either our manufacturing facilities or our ability to sustain ongoing production of our products will be able to meet our expectations.
-Nor can we be certain that we will be able to enter into satisfactory agreements with third party manufacturers.
-Our failure to enter into agreements with such manufacturers on reasonable terms, if at all, or poor manufacturing performance on our part or that of our third party manufacturers could have a material and adverse effect on our business, financial condition and results of operations.
+Nor can we be certain that we will be able to enter into satisfactory agreements with third-party manufacturers.
+Our failure to enter into agreements with such manufacturers on reasonable terms, if at all, or poor manufacturing performance on our part or that of our third-party manufacturers could have a material and adverse effect on our business, financial condition and results of operations.

-We are in the process of completing a modification to our collaborative agreement with Genentech that will allow us to terminate early our obligations to supply to Genentech bulk Rituxan manufactured at our facility.
-Rather than supplying bulk Rituxan to Genentech through November 1999, we now anticipate transferring all manufacturing responsibilities for bulk Rituxan to Genentech at the end of the third quarter of 1999.
-We currently manufacture bulk Rituxan at a cost in excess of a fixed price, thereby decreasing our margins on revenue received under the copromotion arrangement, and we expect this condition to continue until such time as we transfer all of the manufacturing of bulk Rituxan to Genentech.
-We rely upon Genentech to provide a majority of Rituxan manufacturing in order to meet worldwide requirements and to complete all fill/finish requirements and we will rely on Genentech for all Rituxan manufacturing after the transfer is completed.
+In September 1999 we transferred all manufacturing of bulk Rituxan to Genentech.
+We rely upon Genentech for all Rituxan manufacturing in order to meet worldwide requirements and to complete all fill/finish requirements.
 We cannot ensure that Genentech will manufacture and fill/finish Rituxan in sufficient quantities and on a timely and cost-effective basis or that Genentech will obtain and maintain all required manufacturing approvals.
 Genentech's failure to manufacture and fill/finish Rituxan or obtain and maintain required manufacturing approvals could materially and adversely affect our business, results of operations and financial condition.

-We also rely upon SmithKline Beecham to fulfill all our manufacturing requirements for IDEC-151.
-Our IDEC-Y2B8 product has multiple components that require successful coordination among several third party contract manufacturers.
-We are currently negotiating with commercial contractors to meet our long-term manufacturing demands for yttrium and fill/finish of IDEC-Y2B8 bulk product.
-Upon the completion in 1999 of our obligation to manufacture bulk Rituxan, we will undertake conversion of our manufacturing facility to a multi-product facility, where we will initially manufacture IDEC-Y2B8 and anti-gp39 antibodies.
+ZEVALIN has multiple components that require successful coordination among several third-party contract manufacturers.
+We are currently negotiating with commercial contractors to meet our long-term manufacturing demands for fill/finish of ZEVALIN bulk product.
+We cannot be certain that we will reach agreement on reasonable terms, if at all, with our contract manufacturers or that the integration of our contract manufacturers can be successfully coordinated.

+Since the completion in September 1999 of our obligation to manufacture bulk Rituxan, we have commenced conversion of our manufacturing facility to a multi-product facility, where we will initially manufacture ZEVALIN and anti-CD40L (also known as anti-gp39) antibodies.
 We cannot be certain that this conversion will be successful, that it will receive all necessary regulatory approvals, or that, even if it is successful and such approvals are received, it will be completed within our budgeted time and expense estimations.
 Our failure to successfully convert the manufacturing facility in a timely manner could have an adverse effect on our product development efforts and our ability to timely file our product license applications and could cause us to incur significant unabsorbed overhead costs.
-To the extent we cannot produce our own biologics, we will need to rely on third party manufacturers, and we believe that there are only a limited number of manufacturers capable of manufacturing biologics as contract suppliers.
+To the extent we cannot produce our own biologics, we will need to rely on third-party manufacturers, of which there are only a limited number capable of manufacturing biologics as contract suppliers.
+We cannot be certain that we could reach agreement on reasonable terms, if at all, with those manufacturers.